nutstore/zotero-plugin-nutstore/README.md

 - Select `Install Add-on from file`.
 - Browse to where you downloaded the `.xpi` file and select it.
 - Finish!

+## 📖 User Manual

+### 1. Login to Nutstore to help you configure Zotero Sync

+- Click the login button in the plugin perference panel.
+- In the popped-up web page, log in to Nutstore account.
+- Then click `open Zotero` on the web page.
+- Done!
+Now your Zotero will use Nutstore service for file synchronization.

+### 2. Enhanced Webdav

+> Note: This feature is only available for `Windows` now.

 ## 🛠️ Development